-Grant awards will range from $1,000 – $10,000.
-Preference will be given to businesses that have not received assistance from the Iowa Small Business Relief Grant, the Targeted Small Business Sole Operator Fund, the Paycheck Protection Program or other grants.
+Grant awards ranged from $3,500 – $10,000.
+Preference was given to businesses that had not received assistance from the Iowa Small Business Relief Grant, the Targeted Small Business Sole Operator Fund, the Paycheck Protection Program or other grants.

-Additional requirements were listed in the application.
 Applications opened May 5 and closed at Midnight on May 31.
-The Greater Des Moines Partnership started to notify recipients on May 28, 2020.

 - 4-month income and expenses statements (Jan-April 2020)